gcoyle83/gcoyle83.github.io/_data_science/reinforcement.markdown

 </video>
 </center>

-Robotics applications provide many exciting examples of RL in action, but how does it work?
-The reinforcement learning task has been stated more generally (although not exclusively) as a Markov Decision Process, or MDP (Sutton and Barto, 2021).
+Robotics applications provide many exciting - and often amusing - examples of RL in action, but how does it work?
+The reinforcement learning task has been stated more generally (although not exclusively) as a Markov Decision Process, or MDP ([Sutton and Barto, 2021](http://incompleteideas.net/book/the-book.html)).

 <center>
 	<figure>